Auto-Cycle Union

-The Auto-Cycle Union (ACU) is the governing body of motorcycle sport in Great Britain, including the Channel Islands and the Isle of Man, but excluding Northern Ireland.
+The Auto-Cycle Union (ACU) is the governing body of motorcycle sport in the British Isles, including the Channel Islands and the Isle of Man, excluding Northern Ireland and the Republic of Ireland.

 History

 The ACU was founded in 1903 with the name of the Auto-Cycle Club, as a branch of the Automobile Club of Great Britain (later to become the Royal Automobile Club).
 Its aim was to develop motor sport through clubs and arrange touring facilities for members.
 The ACU acquired its current name in 1907, the same year that the ACGB became the RAC.

 From page one of the Auto-Cycle Union Official Pocket Handbook, 1964: Auto Cycle Union: Founded in 1903 as a Branch of the Royal Automobile Club to protect the interests of Motorcyclists and to encourage the Sport and Pastime of Motorcycling, and since 1924 has existed solely for the purpose of encouraging and controlling the Sport.

 In 1904 it was a founding member of the Fédération Internationale de Motocyclisme.
+The ACU was the controlling body of Motorcycle speedway from 1930 until 1946, when the Speedway Control Board took over, although still constituted with the ACU.

 The ACU is currently (2020) administered from offices in Rugby, Warwickshire, UK.

 As at January 2021, some hundreds of ACU-affiliated motorcycling clubs are listed by the ACU in 21 regions within mainland Great Britain (England, Scotland and Wales), plus 49 x 'Non-Territorial' Clubs, 6 'Recognised Associations', and 35 'Recognised Promoters'.
+(Note the Motorcycle Union of Ireland (MCUI) is the governing body of motorcycle sport in Ireland, consisting of three bodies within the island of Ireland, each of which is affiliated to the Fédération Internationale de Motocyclisme (International Motorcycling Federation)).